digitalinteraction/authograph-wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-**Authograph** is a way for photo-journalists and content creators to display a rich visual overlay of metadata onto their web-based images.
-Announced at World Press Photo Foundation awards ceremony 2016, this simple drop-in javascript library automatically augments seleted photos with additional content, curated by the content owner.
+Authograph is a way for photo-journalists and content creators to display a rich visual overlay of metadata onto their web-based images.

 == Description ==